Falven/py_sed_inplace/README.md

 python ./sed_inplace.py -p '(?ims)^(<Directory\s*\"\/var\/www\/html\">.*?AllowOverride\s*)(None|All|Options|FileInfo|AuthConfig|Limit)+(.*?<\/Directory>)$' -r '\g<1>All\g<3>' -i './tests/httpd.conf'
 ```

-Will find the following section in the default Apache config file `httpd.conf` provided in the tests project directory, and replace `AllowOverride None` with `AllowOverride All`.
+Will find the `AllowOverride None` item in the `<Directory "/var/www/html">` section of the provided default Apache config file `httpd.conf` in the tests project directory, and replace it with `AllowOverride All`.

+Before sed_inplace command:
 ```xml
 <Directory "/var/www/html">
     #